neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 - focus on finding methods that deliver good results irrespective of their novelty, and
 - focus on teamwork.

-However some aspects of good software development become guidelines rather than strict requirements.
+However this means some aspects of good software development become guidelines rather than strict requirements.
 Unit testing, good software design, documentation and code hygiene may be sacrified to achieve faster progress.
 Short term progress is traded off against maintainability.

 Engineers must justify the use of their time.
-Dogmatisms like 100% test coverage are not accepted automatically and must prove their worth.
+Dogmas like 100% test coverage are not accepted automatically and must prove their worth.

 But enough tributes to capitalism.
 What about the friendly, cuddly world of academia?